harishvaitheeswar/codeRed/README.md

 **BACKEND FEATURES**

--CHECKS THE LOCATION AND TIME PERIOD OF THE USER TO TAG TO VARIOUS RISKS AND THEIR PREVENTION:
+- CHECKS THE LOCATION AND TIME PERIOD OF THE USER TO TAG TO VARIOUS RISKS AND THEIR PREVENTION:

   -Takes the loaction of the user and then sees the risks

   - Automatically searches and gives the nearest PHCS

 - AN AUTOMATED WATERING VEHICLE THAT WATERS ACCORDING TO MOISTURE LEVEL: